evenh/dev-infra/README.md

 ## How to add a custom service?

-Create a custom Docker Compose file in the `infra` directory and give it a meaningful name.
+Create a custom Docker Compose file in the `tools` directory and give it a meaningful name.
 If you use volumes, please also do add a `.win.yml` override definition as it will be automatically be picked up by this script.